raspberrypilearning/surprise-animation/en/step_3.md

 title: The sound is not working
 ---

-Check that the computer volume is loud enough and that your speakers or headphones are connected and working properly.
+Check that the volume on your computer or tablet is loud enough and that your speakers or headphones are connected and working properly.

 --- /collapse ---